inpsyde/reusable-workflows/docs/build-and-push-assets.md

 For tags, the pushed tag name is always used.

-For branches, it depends on the `BUILT_BRANCH_SUFFIX` input value.
+For branches, it depends on the `USE_BUILT_BRANCH` input value.
 If the input is not provided, you can use the branch name (i.e., `dev-main` for the `main` branch) as usual.
-If a suffix was defined, the built branch should be used.
-I.e., when `BUILT_BRANCH_SUFFIX` is `-built` and branch `main`, the `dev-main-built` branch should be used as the package version.
+If the input value is true, the built branch should be used.
+I.e., in case of `main` branch, the `dev-main-built` branch should be used as the package version.